tmoss4/bahamas-nonprofits/index.md

 <!-- Orphanage Start -->
 <h1>Orphanage</h1>
-[Bilney Lane Children’s Home][19] - Provides comprehensive child care services for displaced children.
+[Bilney Lane Children’s Home][19] - Provides comprehensive child care services for displaced children aged 2-12.

 [Children’s Emergency Hostel][20] - The sole purpose of the Hostel is to provide temporary accommodation, food, clothing, medical care and other necessities for the benefit of abandoned and neglected children, until more permanent arrangements could be made for their welfare.
+Children aged 0-11.

-[Elizabeth Estates Children’s Home][21] - The Home provides 24 hour care for up to 50 children between the ages of 11 and 17 years.
+[Elizabeth Estates Children’s Home][21] - The Home provides 24 hour care for up to 50 children aged 11-17.

 [Grand Bahama Children’s Home][22] - Helping the island’s beautiful yet neglected children live in a safe and loving home.

+[The Nazareth Home for Children][52] - The Home provides 24 hour care for up to 50 children aged 0-11.

 [Old Bight Mission Home][23] - Located on Cat Island and run by Pastor Russell, his wife, and staff.
+Children aged 6-11.

-[Ranfurly Home][24] - The Ranfurly Homes for Children exist to provide comprehensive child care services for displaced children due to death, separation, abuse, abandonment, illness or other unfortunate circumstances.
+[Ranfurly Homes for Children][24] - The Ranfurly Homes for Children exist to provide comprehensive child care services for displaced children due to death, separation, abuse, abandonment, illness or other unfortunate circumstances.
+Children aged 11-18.

+Read more about residential care for children in the Bahamas [here][53].

 <!-- Education Start -->
 <h1>Education</h1>